Getting the vast majority of nutrients you need from the foods that you eat is a smart nutritional strategy.

 But even here, there is a bit of wiggle room based on our unique body chemistry.

-For a particular food that might not be inflammatory for me, may be for you – and visa versa.
+For a particular food that might not be inflammatory for me, may be for you – and the opposite could also be true.

 Maybe there is a compromise.